Prepare for leadership and service to the Church with an MACM.

-4. Enroll in Hybrid Contextual Ministries as soon as you begin your M.A.C.M. if you plan to complete your degree in two years.
-All theological students (except M.T.S.) must enroll in the Contextual Ministries Program, which consists of:
+3. Enroll in Contextual Ministries as soon as you begin your MACM if you plan to complete your degree in two years.
+All MACM students must enroll in the Contextual Ministries Program, which consists of:

-A. Professionally facilitated ministry group (MINgroup) that meets weekly online and in the Intensive Week each term for three terms.
+A. Formation courses, including collaboration in a professionally facilitated ministry group (MINgroup) that meets online and in one of the intensive week each term for five terms.

-B. Ministry in a church or community site in your area (10 – 20 hours per week)
+B. Ministry in a church or community site in your area (minimum 10 hours per week)